MeepTech/obsidian-custom-file-extensions-plugin/README.md

 ## Extra Features
 For convenience and debugging purpouses; This plugin also provides:
-  - A list of all currently associated file extensions in the current vault,
+  - A list of all currently known view types and their associated file extensions for the current vault.
-  - A list of all known view types in the current vault,
-  - and a list of all errors related to the current plugin configuration.
+  - A list of all errors related to the current plugin configuration.
 This infomation can be found at the bottom of the plugin settings tab.

 ## Compatibility and Debugging